Alleviating the present tension between T2K and NO$\nu$A with nonstandard neutrino interactions

-\textit{New physics in neutrino sector from a EFT perspective}.--- We consider the non-standard interactions on neutrino production essentially following the formalism introduced in \cite{Falkowski:2019xoe, *Falkowski:2019kfn, *Falkowski:2021bkq}.
-The new physics is described in the Wilson coefficients of four-fermion effective interactions between neutrinos ($\nu_{\beta}$), charged leptons ($l_{\alpha}$) and quarks ($q_{i}$) , $\sim \overline q_i \Gamma_A^{ij} q_j\bar{\ell}_{\alpha}\Gamma_A'^{\alpha\beta} P_L \nu_{\beta}$, where $i,j=u,d,c,s, \dots$ and $\alpha,\beta=e,\mu,\tau$.
+\textit{New physics in neutrino sector from an EFT perspective}.--- We consider the non-standard interactions on neutrino production essentially following the formalism introduced in \cite{Falkowski:2019xoe,Falkowski:2019kfn, Falkowski:2021bkq,Kopp:2024yvh}.
+The new physics is described by Wilson coefficients of four-fermion effective interactions between neutrinos ($\nu_{\beta}$), charged leptons ($l_{\alpha}$) and quarks ($q_{i}$), $\sim \overline q_i \Gamma_A^{ij} q_j\bar{\ell}_{\alpha}\Gamma_A'^{\alpha\beta} P_L \nu_{\beta}$, where $i,j=u,d,c,s, \dots$ and $\alpha,\beta=e,\mu,\tau$.
 The index $A$ corresponds to the Lorentz indices of the interaction.
-All possible combinations of vertex structure are encoded in $\Gamma, \Gamma'$.
+All possible combinations of the vertex structure are encoded in $\Gamma, \Gamma'$.
 Typically, neutrinos are produced via pion decay, and only vector, axial, and pseudo-scalar couplings with $q_{i} = u$, $q_j = d$ contribute.
-The most interesting case corresponds to the latter, which is given by~\cite{Falkowski:2019xoe, *Falkowski:2019kfn, *Falkowski:2021bkq}
+In this Letter we only consider the latter, which could be generated by models containing extra pseudo-scalars, for instance.
+We emphasize that, by suitable normalization, our results can be translated to the other cases as well.
+Explicitly, the effective Lagrangian will then contain the term~\cite{Falkowski:2019xoe,Falkowski:2019kfn, Falkowski:2021bkq,Kopp:2024yvh}

-where $V^{\rm CKM}$ is the Cabibbo-Kobayashi-Maskawa (CKM) matrix~\cite{Cabibbo:1963yz, *Kobayashi:1973fv} $G_{F}$ is the Fermi constant.
-Furthermore, $\epsilon_{\alpha \beta}$ are complex Wilson coefficients describing the new interaction's magnitude relative to the Weak interaction.
+where $V^{\rm CKM}$ is the Cabibbo-Kobayashi-Maskawa (CKM) matrix~\cite{Cabibbo:1963yz, *Kobayashi:1973fv} $G_{\rm F}$ is the Fermi constant.
+Furthermore, $\epsilon_{\alpha \beta}$ are complex Wilson coefficients that describe the magnitude of the new interaction relative to the weak interaction.
 The new interaction in Eq.~(\ref{eq:lagrangian}) creates another vertex for neutrino production beyond the traditional one~\cite{sup}.
 With the new vertex, the total matrix element is a combination of the standard model amplitude ($\mathcal{A}_L^{\rm S}$) and the new physics amplitude ($\mathcal{A}_{P}^{\rm S}$),